IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 Currently, the ability to link a dataverse to another dataverse or a dataset to a dataverse is a super user only feature.

-If you need to have a dataverse or dataset linked in the Harvard Dataverse installation, please contact support@dataverse.org.
+If you need to have a dataverse or dataset linked to your dataverse, please contact the support team for the Dataverse installation you are using.

 Publish Your Dataverse
 =================================================================